Ouija: Origin of Evil: Plot

-Doris possesses and kills Lina's new boyfriend Mikey when he comes to visit.
-Father Tom, Alice, and Lina burn the Ouija board in the basement furnace (a short time later, they find it untouched upstairs on its table).
+Doris kills Lina's new boyfriend, Mikey, when he comes to visit.
+Father Tom, Alice, and Lina burn the Ouija board in the basement furnace (shortly afterward, they find it untouched on its table upstairs).
 Beside the furnace, Father Tom finds the secret room where the experiments were conducted, and is possessed by the spirits, only to be killed later by Doris.
 Alice is captured, while Roger's spirit carries an unconscious Lina to her bed.
 Recalling earlier when her doll's mouth was stitched shut by her father's spirit "to shut out the voices" for Doris, Lina realizes she must sew Doris' mouth shut to quiet the spirits' voices.
-She sews Doris' mouth shut but kills Doris in the process.
+She sews Doris' mouth shut, but kills Doris in the process.

 Doris wakes up as a ghost and is happily reunited with her father.
 The spirits possess Lina, who stabs Alice, who tells Lina with her dying breaths that it was not Lina's fault, leaving Lina devastated and orphaned.
-Lina is admitted into a mental hospital for the suspected murder of her mother and disappearance of her sister.
+Lina is admitted into a mental hospital for the murder of her mother and disappearance of her sister.
 Alone in her room, she creates a Ouija board on the floor with her own blood and tries to summon Doris, but summons an evil spirit in Doris' form instead.

-In a post-credits scene, 47 years later, a now elderly and still institutionalized Lina receives a visit from someone claiming to be her niece, greeting them with a wide smile.
+In a post-credits scene, 46 years later, a now elderly and still institutionalized Lina receives a visit from someone claiming to be her niece, greeting them with a wide smile.